This month Soraya coaches a senior professional who feels expected to say yes to all requests, which is causing a great deal of workplace stress.

 “I would be happy to help but right now my priorities are doing X. Once I have achieved these, I can then help you.
 Would that be okay?”

-Re-frame the request by asking them where on a scale of 1 – 10, with 10 be immediate, does their request sit?
+Re-frame the request by asking them where on a scale of 1 – 10, with 10 being immediate, where does their request sit?
 When we are under pressure, we feel that everything is urgent.
 Helping others to stop and put their request into perspective can help both them and you be clear on the real deadline, and therefore whether your help is required now, later or not at all.

 In closing, the Greek philosopher Epictetus said ‘People are disturbed not by things but by the views which they take of them’.
 When you are under pressure, consciously stop, breath and reappraise your perspective.